Jax and Jaxlib versioning

 WORKSPACE.
 This is done manually on an

-as-needed basis, but can be overriden on a build-by-build basis.
+as-needed basis, but can be overridden on a build-by-build basis.

 How do we make changes across the